Environment Variables

 Security: Never commit sensitive environment variables to your repository.
 Use

-files that are added to your.gitignore
+.envfiles that are added to your.gitignore. -

 Production vs. Development: Maintain separate environment files for different environments.